 2. Narratives and ultimate attainment

-Writing tasks that support oral skills should be a priority for ESL teachers since speaking is the most anxiety provoking form of communication.
+Writing tasks that support oral skills should be a priority for ESL teachers with non-fluent students since public speaking is the most anxiety provoking form of communication.
 Anxiety has been shown to have a negative impact on willingness to communicate, which has a concomitant impact on frequency of communication, reducing contact with the target culture and ultimate attainment.

 Preparing learners for the demands of social situations should have the opposite effect, reducing task anxiety, increasing perceived competence and causing a direct positive effect on frequency of communication and commitment to integrate with the target language culture (MacIntyre and Charos, 1996).
 One way to help learners with the demands of informal oral communication is to support the development of informal spoken registers through the use of narratives in ESL.

 College ESL courses tend to over-emphasize formal registers because of a concern that college-courses should be college-level and academic.
 This aspiration while noble in intent has unintended negative consequences for learners.